-It is possible to have a healthy Easter and not compromise all you’ve achieved so far by following my five tips for a healthy Easter.
+It is possible to have a happy, healthy Easter and not compromise all you’ve achieved so far by following my five tips.

 Let’s start by putting it into perspective – chocolate is available 365 days a year, so don’t use Easter as the excuse to slip back into old ways.

 You’ve heard me say it before, everything in moderation is the key to weight loss success.
 Surely one egg won’t hurt, right?
 My question is – can you stop at one?

 A 150g bunny can be demolished in around ten minutes, that’s 800 calories and 45g of fat consumed.
 How long do you think it will take to burn off those calories?
 You’ll need to walk for over four hours to burn that off.
 That’s the cold hard truth.

 What about a hot cross bun?
 There’s about 280 calories and 4.4g of fat in an 85g bun.
 But who just eats the bun?
 Spread on one teaspoon of butter and you can add another 36 calories and 4.1g of fat.
 You’ll spend about 40 minutes on a stationary bike at a moderate pace to burn that off.

 The way I see it you have three options over Easter:

 - Commit to not having chocolate – ask friends and family not to give you chocolate (flowers or gift cards accepted :-))

 - Limit the chocolate you have – plus keep up your healthy meals and exercise